The takeover of NBFC (Non-Banking Financial Company) means the purchase of NBFC by another comp...

 Acquirer Company: Acquirer Company is the Company which is acquiring the target company.

 A hostile takeover is totally different from a friendly takeover.
 In this process, the acquirer company secretly tries to acquire the acquired company.
 Generally, this kind of takeover takes place when the management of the acquired company is unwilling to accept the offer of the takeover.
+Hostile takeover is where entities are involved in reaching out to shareholders by putting a tender offer and they don’t think twice before indulging in proxy fight.

 The first step towards the takeover of NBFC is signing of the MOU i.e. Memorandum of Understanding with the proposed company, the MOU specifies that both the companies agree to enter into an agreement of takeover.
 The MOU is signed by both the directors of both the companies i.e. Acquirer Company and Target Company.
-While the signing of the MOU token money is given by Acquirer Company to the target company.
+In the signing of the MOU, token money is given by Acquirer Company to the target company.
 MOU shall specify the responsibilities and requirement of each party.

-After the signing of MOU a Board Meeting shall be convened in both the companies to discuss on following matters;
+After the signing of MOU, a Board Meeting shall be convened in both the companies to discuss on following matters;

-After the approval of the RBI has been granted then the public notice shall be made in two newspaper within 30 days of such approval to invite any objection of the public which is taking place due to take over.
+After the approval of the RBI has been granted then the public notice shall be made in two newspapers within 30 days of such approval to invite any objection of the public which is taking place due to take over.

 After the expiry of the 31st day of newspaper notice, share transfer agreement shall be signed and remaining consideration shall be paid by the acquired company.